Coder-Joe458/ios-review-checker/README.md

 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Proprietary License - see the LICENSE file for details.
+All rights reserved.
+Unauthorized copying, use, or distribution is prohibited.